 The Company is exposed to market risks such as price, interest rate fluctuation and foreign currency rate fluctuation risks, capital structure and leverage risks.
-There is no foreign exchange transaction during the year.

 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of change in market prices.